The Bachelor of Music Degree

 Focuses on intensive private study, including junior and senior recitals, with the intent of preparing students to enter the performance arena.
 Graduates may also teach privately and/or do further study to prepare for college level teaching.

-Links to detailed course subplans (pdf format) in Performance:
+Links to detailed course subplans (recommended courses, pdf format) in Performance:

 Primarily concerned with theoretical foundations and analysis, and composition techniques, of Western classical music.
 Prepares students for graduate work in theory or composition.